NOAA-RDHPCS/noaa-rdhpcs.github.io/source/software/x2go.rst

     X2Go session window with an RDHPCS host configured.

-Open an SSH connection that will establish the SSH local forward tunnel to the RDHPCS host.
+Open an :ref:`SSH connection <ssh_access>` that will establish the :ref:`SSH local forward <ssh-port-tunnels>` to the RDHPCS host.
 Once the SSH connection is established, open the X2Go client and double click the session in the list in the right side bar.
 When the authentication dialog box appears, ensure your user name is correct and enter your :ref:`RSA passcode <rsa_instructions>`.